cohenkslaf/Exploratory-Data-Analysis/README.md

 > a higher ph level.
 In conclusion the observation can be definite is
 > that white wine producers should stick to sweeter wines while red wine
 > producers should stick to a higher level ph method of making wine.

+## Assumptions Check for Statistical Tests

+For the t-test used to compare the means of red and white wine quality, we must check the assumptions of normality and variance homogeneity:

+### Normality:
+We assume that the distribution of wine quality scores for both red and white wines is approximately normal.
+To verify this, we can conduct Shapiro-Wilk tests for normality or visually inspect histograms and Q-Q plots for both types of wine.

+### Homogeneity of Variances:
+The assumption of equal variances between the two groups (red and white wines) can be tested using Levene’s test.
+If the variances are unequal, we may need to use a Welch's t-test instead of a standard t-test.

+For the correlation tests, we assume:

+- Linearity between the variables (alcohol and quality).
+- Normality of the residuals, which can be checked using Q-Q plots.
+- Independence of the observations.

+## Conclusion and Recommendations

+From the exploratory data analysis, statistical tests, and visualizations, we conclude that white wine tends to have higher ratings and is preferred by consumers over red wine.
+The significant difference in average quality scores (white wine = 5.88, red wine = 5.64) supports this finding.
+Furthermore, alcohol content is a strong predictor of wine quality for both red and white wines.
+Red wine is characterized by a higher pH and volatile acidity, which consumers may perceive as less favorable.

+### Recommendations:
+We recommend that wine producers focus on the following to improve wine quality:

+- **For Red Wine Producers**: Reducing volatile acidity and ensuring a balanced alcohol content may improve the overall quality perception.
+Additionally, adjusting pH levels to reduce acidity might appeal to consumers.
+- **For White Wine Producers**: Since white wines tend to be sweeter and less acidic, focusing on maintaining moderate alcohol content while ensuring sweetness and a smooth, balanced acidity can further enhance consumer preference.

+## Future Research

+Future studies could incorporate additional variables such as the geographical region of production, vintage year, or consumer preferences through survey data.
+Moreover, examining the sensory attributes of wine (e.g., aroma, flavor complexity) in conjunction with chemical properties could offer a more comprehensive understanding of what drives consumer preferences.

+## Purpose

+> We needed to extract some “actionable” insights from the UCI Wine
+> Quality Data Set .
+The purpose is that a wine producer has hired us to
+> better understand what factors affect wine quality.
+The producer can
+> also look at which production factors have an effect on rating scores
+> by consumers.
+The reason why we utilized exploratory data analysis is
+> show different distributions of certain production techniques and why
+> consumers probably favor one type of wine over the other.